islam-taha/vimrc/sources_non_forked/YouCompleteMe/README.md

     C-family languages.
 Otherwise it's not necessary.*

     **Download the latest version of `libclang`**.
-Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
+Clang is an open-source compiler that can compile C-family languages.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.9 or higher.
+YCM is designed to work with libclang version 7.0.0 or higher.

-    You can use the system libclang _only if you are sure it is version 3.9 or higher_, otherwise don't.
+    You can use the system libclang _only if you are sure it is version 7.0.0 or higher_, otherwise don't.
 Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.